What is PhET and How Can It Be Used for Teaching? Tips and What's New

 This works for as young as kindergarten and runs up to graduate level.
 STEM subjects covered are physics, chemistry, biology, earth science, and math.

-There is no need to sign up to an account to begin trying out simulations, making it very easily accessible for students.
+It's not necessary to sign up for an account to begin trying out simulations, making it very easily accessible for students.
 Each simulation is backed by a host of helpful resource materials for students and teachers, as well as additional activities.

 Everything runs using HTML5, mostly, so these games are available on nearly all web browsers.
 It also means these are super small in terms of data, so any can be easily accessed even from more limited internet connections.